 What we do

-Legal and medical professionals regularly recommend us to families affected by brain injury.
+Legal and medical professionals regularly recommend us to families affected by head and brain injury.
 We have no financial relationship with insurance companies nor do we advertise on TV or radio.
 Instead, we are a niche, specialist practice in the City of London with a growing international reputation.

 We have recovered millions of pounds for people very seriously injured and pride ourselves on intervening early to access the best care.
 This can make the difference between permanent catastrophic disability and someone regaining as much control over their life as possible.